 |Kent Ridge Hill Residences||1,776 sqft||$1,689 psf||$3,000,000|

-For those wondering, there isn’t a direct comparison for The Interlace with regards to 1 and 5 bedrooms units as despite the multitude of different layouts there are really only 2 to 4 bedroom units available.
+For those wondering, there isn’t a direct comparison for the Interlace with regards to 1 and 5 bedrooms units as despite the multitude of different layouts, there are really only 2 to 4 bedroom apartments available.

-1 bedroom units do seem quite comparable in terms of quantum between Normanton Park and Kent Ridge Hill Residences but you should know that as at the point of writing all 1 bedroom units at Kent Ridge Hill Residences has been sold out.
-There was even a sub sale unit but at $2,893 PSF when the average PSF for the development hovers at $1,835 must mean that it is an extreme outlier and should not be counted.
+1 bedroom units do seem quite comparable in terms of quantum between Normanton Park and Kent Ridge Hill Residences but you should know that at the point of writing all 1 bedroom apartments at Kent Ridge Hill Residences has been sold out.
+There was even a sub-sale unit, but at $2,893 PSF – when the average PSF for the development hovers at $1,835 – it must mean that it is an extreme outlier and should not be counted.

 However, those looking at an equivalent Interlace unit might be surprised to see that its overall quantum is actually very comparable despite its significantly bigger size.
 It does feature the bugbears of inefficient planter space and bay windows so you will have to take that into the equation as well.
 Planter problems aside, it does enjoy the arguably better location and the ability to rent out immediately although it would be coming to 10 years old by the time Normanton Park is completed.

-Construction is already in full swing with some blocks reaching level 5 at the time of writing.
-One big reason is because the precast concrete fabrication for the construction of the structure is done on site – so no delivery needed.
+Construction is already in full swing, with some blocks reaching level 5 at the time of writing.

-So there are a few factors as to why Normanton Park is being hyped up (other than its lower entry price and no license sales) and the usual GSW, one of which is its proximity to the One-North and Science Park areas.
-In a nutshell, what you really need to know here are the big companies that have set up shop here, namely: SEA (and Shopee) , Grab, and Razer.
+So there are a few factors as to why Normanton Park is being hyped up (other than its lower entry price and no license sales) and the usual GSW(Greater Southern Waterfront), one of which is its proximity to the One-North and Science Park areas.
+In a nutshell, what you really need to know here are the big companies that have set up shop here, namely: SEA (and Shopee), Grab, and Razer.

-So because of all that, it is only fair to conclude that more housing would be needed to support the area.
-Some would even point out that the area has an undersupply of housing, with the last two newest developments being The Interlace (TOP 2013) and The Rochester Residences (TOP 2011).
+Because of all that, it is only fair to conclude that more housing would be needed to support the area.
+Some would even point out that the area has an undersupply of housing, with the last two newest developments being the Interlace (TOP 2013) and the Rochester Residences (TOP 2011).

 One sign pointing towards the relative undersupply can also be attributed to the fact that despite the Government holding back on the supply of GLS sites, they have released two land parcels at Slim Barracks Rise very recently.